News Briefs from April 2026

 Read the news release here

-APRIL 13, 2026: Guam’s Fly MACS has cancelled all flights on April 13 and 14 due to expected severe weather from Tropical Storm Sinlaku.
+APRIL 13, 2026: Guam’s Micronesian Air Connection Services (MACS) has cancelled all flights on April 13 and 14 due to expected severe weather from Tropical Storm Sinlaku.

 Read the news release here.